Nchrist89/In-Command/testing.md

 I have done the majority of testing through Chrome Developer Tools while building and once complete I played the game several times to confirm that it was performing as expected.

 I have provided the link to friends and family who have enjoyed playing and provided feedback should there be any issues.
-Once issue which was raised and I spent a while trying to find out what I must have got wrong in my code and this was really worrying me, but after much testing I found out that it was actually the data provided by Open Trivia AI that was causing an issue.
+An issue which was raised to me, I spent a while trying to find out what I must have got wrong in my code, and this was really worrying me.
+After much testing, I found out that it was actually the data provided by Open Trivia AI that was causing an issue.
 Not my code which was such a relief.

-Most users have not said that they have encountered any other issue than the one above and have found it exciting and an addicting game which has been great for testing.
+Most users have not encountered any other issue than the one above and they have found it very exciting and a very addictive game which has been great for testing.

 ## Automated testing